chaos-polymtl/lethe/doc/source/examples/dem/silo/silo.rst

 This simulation can be launched in parallel (e.g. using 8 processes) by running:

 .. code-block:: text
+  :class: copy-button

   mpirun -np 8 lethe-particles silo-Golshan.prm

 .. warning::
   This example takes approximately 14 hours on 8 cores.
 This high computational time is due to the long simulation time (30 s of real-time).

 ---------
 Results